 It could be months before face-to-face therapy can restart, but that’s not stopping people from seeking counselling during the lockdown.

 Online therapy is all over the news as the ongoing COVID-19 pandemic has triggered an increase in stress and anxiety in people, both in people with diagnosed mental health issues and those without.
-Big publications such as Metro, Independent, The Guardian, and BBC have all talked about life in lockdown and its impact on mental health and surge in online therapy demand.
+Big publications such as Metro, Independent, The Guardian, and BBC have all talked about life in lockdown and its impact on mental health and the surge in online therapy demand.

 All these publications highlight the same thing: life in lockdown is having a negative impact on people’s mental health.
 And, a new survey from the Office of National Statistics backs it up, revealing that people in the UK are more worried about stress, boredom, and anxiety than their general health during these uncertain times.